-For the purposes of these criteria, "clearing house" also means a "clearing agency".
+1 For the purposes of these criteria, "clearing house" also means a "clearing agency".

-- (d) ensures that safeguards that protect a system against unauthorized access, internal failures, human errors, attacks and natural catastrophes that might cause improper disclosures, modification, destruction or denial of service are subject to an independent and ongoing audit which should include the physical environment, system capacity, operating system testing, documentation, internal controls and contingency plans; - (e) ensures that the configuration of the system has been reviewed to identify potential points of failure, lack of back-up and redundant capabilities; - (f) maintains reasonable procedures to review and keep current the development and testing methodology of those systems; and - (g) maintains reasonable back-up, contingency and business continuity plans, disaster recovery plans and internal controls.
+- (e) ensures that the configuration of the system has been reviewed to identify potential points of failure, lack of back-up and redundant capabilities; - (f) maintains reasonable procedures to review and keep current the development and testing methodology of those systems; and - (g) maintains reasonable back-up, contingency and business continuity plans, disaster recovery plans and internal controls.